-- (1) Redaction means the eradication of a portion of a document while retaining the remainder.
-Redaction must be performed in such a way as to prevent the requester from having access to the redacted information. - (2) If it is determined that a public record contains information subject to access, as well as information not subject to access, the Right to-Know Law requires that the response must grant access to the information subject to access, but deny access to the information not subject to access. - (3) The Office of Chief Counsel, or designee, before delivery of the response, will review any response that includes information that must be redacted.
+- A. Redaction means the eradication of a portion of a document while retaining the remainder.
+Redaction must be performed in such a way as to prevent the requestor from having access to the redacted information. - B. If it is determined that a public record contains information subject to access, as well as information not subject to access, the Right-to-Know Law requires that the response must grant access to the information subject to access, but deny access to the information not subject to access. - C. The Office of Chief Counsel, or designee, before delivery of the response, will review any response that includes information that must be redacted.

-i.
-Appeals
+I. Appeals

-- (1) Right to file an appeal. - (a.)
-An appeal to a denial must be filed with the Office of Open Records within 15 business days of the mailing date of the written denial. - (b.)
-An appeal to a deemed denial must be filed with the Office of Open Records within 15 calendar days of the date the request is deemed denied.
+- 1. Right to file an appeal. - (a) An appeal to a denial must be filed with the Office of Open Records, Harrisburg, PA within 15 business days of the mailing of the written denial. - (b) An appeal to a deemed denial must be filed with the Office of Open Records within 15 calendar days of the date of the request is deemed denied.